 Water heaters are composed of different elements that need maintenance every now and then.
 Without some sort of routine inspection, you could risk your water heater literally exploding.
 Sound dramatic and impossible?
 Many people thought so, too.
-So, the men on Discovery Channel’s show “Mythbusters” attempted to verify or debunk the claim, and the result of their experiment was dangerously shocking.
-Water heaters are built with pieces that can start to corrode with age, resulting in the potential for water inside to reach as high as 212 degrees Fahrenheit and the tank exploding.
+So, the men on Discovery Channel’s show “Mythbusters” attempted to verify or debunk the claim, and the result of their experiment was dangerously shocking—water heaters exploding is a very real possibility.
+These units are built with pieces that can start to corrode with age, resulting in the potential for water inside to reach as high as 212 degrees Fahrenheit and the tank exploding.

 In order to keep this hazardous incident from happening, be sure that you are getting your entire system checked annually at minimum by a certified Commercial Service technician.
 But, there are a few parts that you can examine on your own.

 The relief valve is the primary safety mechanism of any hot water tank, and should be at the top of the list during your yearly maintenance check.
 Simply lift the lever and let it snap back to make sure it is working, and you should hear water gurgling as the valve allowed a small amount of water being released into the drain tube.
 If the valve does not snap back into the rubber seal, there is resistance when lifting, or if the valve is corroded and rusted, it will need to be replaced.
 If leakage is visible, call a Commercial Service plumber immediately.

 The water temperature should be set at 130-140 degrees.
 You may choose to lower the setting to lessen the risk of being burnt by scalding water, but there are warnings against that.
 Nationwide states that if you lower it to 120 degrees or cooler, you should be aware that some bacteria could survive those temperatures.
 1